microsoft/react-native-windows/vnext/TestWebSite/README.md

 1. Install the ASP.NET Core Hosting Bundle.\
     https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.3-windows-hosting-bundle-installer
 1. Create or update a website that binds ports `5555` to `http` and `5543` to `https`.\
     *For `https`, any trusted SSL certificate will work.
-There is no need to install `localhost.p12`.*
+There is no need to install `localhost.cicert`.*
     1. Set the location to the publish directory (i.e. `C:\repo\react-native-windows\vnext\target\x64\Debug\Microsoft.ReactNative.Test.Website\Publish`)

 ## Technical Information

 - The website is meant to run on ports `5555` (`http`, `ws`) and `5543` (`https`, `wss`).\
   This can be modified via command line arguments or in [Properties/launchSettings.json](Properties/launchSettings.json).
-- For encryption, self-signed PKCS12 certificate `localhost.p12` is used (DevOps only).
+- For encryption, self-signed PKCS12 certificate `localhost.cicert` is used (DevOps only).
   The certificate is set to expire on January 1st, 2030.\
   After that date, new one must be generated.